Zarobi: History of Azad schools in Pakhtunkhwa

-Bacha Khan the founder of the educational movement in Pakhtoonkhwa formed 100 Azad Islamic schools during his educational movement.
+Bacha Khan, founder of the educational movement in Pakhtoonkhwa formed 100 Azad Islamic schools during his educational movement.
 He came to the village Zarobai (Swabi) in a series of his tours to different villages and towns and he formed this school here as well named Azad islami school, later the name changed to Islami School Zarobi.
 Mulana Abdul Ghafoor sb faregh Deoband was the 1st in charge/Headmaster of the Azad school Zarobai.
 This Islamic school contains 1200 students which is having co education until 5th class.
 This school is running in two shifts.
-The morning shift is for general education and the evening shift is for Islamic teaching i.e. Nazira Quran, translation, Islamic books etc. This school is run by the Jirga of zarobi village.the school income comes from different sources like charity, Qurbanai sarmane, Jirga Nagha amount (penalty amount) this amount is being paid by those who violate the rules of Bela (forest of Abaseen).
+The morning shift is for general education and the evening shift is for Islamic teaching i.e. Nazira Quran, translation, Islamic books etc. This school is run by the Jirga of Zarobi village.
+The school income comes from different sources like charity, Qurbanai Sarmane, Jirga nagha amount (penalty amount) this amount is being paid by those who violate the rules of Bela (forest of Abaseen).